dkwalla1/ser494_23fc_project/project_ml_evaluation.md

 Interpretation:** Well, I have a collection of models because each genre needs its own model and there a whole bunch of genres.
 For each model, the lower the MAE, the better.
 The MAE will be the average distance a predicition will be from the actual value.
 If the MSE if way bigger than the MAE, that shows that there are outliers.

 ## Alternative Models
+### Alternative 0/Baseline: Average
+**Construction:** This baseline model is just the average number of times a book was shelved in the genre divided by the average number of ratings on the book.

+**Evaluation:** This baseline model is surprisingly not that different that the other models.
+It is nearly alwys worse , though for a couple of the genres, it was ever so slightly better.
+The baseline MSE and MAE were sometimes very large for this baseline, though.
+Overall, the baseline shows that the linear regression models were better than the baseline but not that much better (though it of course depends on the genre).

 ### Alternative 1: All
 **Construction:** This model is trained on all the book data for that genre.
 As a reminder, the book data is currently the most rated books in that genre.
 Currently I have the number of books to scrape to be 800 but that might change.
 So, this model is trained on the data across all 800.